-The Basketball South Australia metro and district competition is a competition involving male and female Junior (Under 10 – Under 18), Youth League (Under 23) and Senior (open age) teams
+The Basketball South Australia district competition is a competition involving male and female Junior (Under 10 – Under 18), Youth League (Under 23) and Senior (open age) teams

 The competition includes over 500 teams competing in over 70 groups / divisions

-The Basketball SA Metro and District Basketball Competitions are currently under review, which has resulted in a new competition framework.
+The Basketball SA District Basketball Competitions are currently under review, which has resulted in a new competition framework.

 1. The new competition framework to be implemented from 2022 for a period of 4 years (with a review conducted after 2 years) will consist of: